canakyuz/keystone/IMPLEMENTATION_ROADMAP.md

 # NexSpaces API - Complete Implementation Roadmap

 > **Multi-Vertical Enterprise SaaS Platform**
-> Supporting Blog, E-commerce, LMS, HMS, ERP, and more with tiered multi-tenancy
+> Supporting Blog, E-commerce, LMS, and more with a unified Schema-per-Tenant architecture.

 ---